-Useful Experience and Skills
+Relevant Experience and Skills

-- Background in Addressing Anti-Black Racism, Racism, and Oppression. - Experience and a demonstrated commitment working within Black and racialized communities. - Experience and a demonstrated commitment to build capacity and liaise with Members who self-identify as Black and/or racialized. - A background understanding and/or experience assessing, analyzing, and addressing colonial structures/policies/practices, anti-Black racism, racism, and oppression within the community or federation (e.g. locally and/or provincially). - A background understanding of material and societal inequities that disproportionately affect Black and racialized communities. - A background understanding of the issues around racism, oppression, and the inequities that Bargaining Units and Districts are experiencing.
+- Background in combatting and dismantling anti-Black racism, racism, and oppression. - Experience and a demonstrated commitment to working within Black and racialized communities. - Experience and a demonstrated commitment to build capacity and liaise with Members who self-identify as Black and/or racialized. - A background understanding and/or experience assessing, analyzing, and addressing colonial structures/policies/practices, anti-Black racism, racism, and oppression within the community or federation (e.g., locally and/or provincially). - A background understanding of material and societal inequities that disproportionately affect Black and racialized communities. - A background understanding of the issues around racism, oppression, and the inequities that Bargaining Units and Districts are experiencing.